Audits drive continuous improvement and ensure installation problems are dealt with promptly.

 Step four: Reporting on the final audit findings

-At this step the independent auditor confirms audit findings and sends the final report to Solar Victoria.
-We will then send the final report to the retailer and installer for the audited installation.
+At this step the independent auditor confirms audit findings and sends the final report to us.
+We will then let you know how to view the final report for both the retailer and installer for the audited installation.

 Step five: Rectifications needed

-At this step Solar Victoria sends a rectification notice to the retailer via the Solar Victoria portal.
-Rectifications are needed if the auditor rates the installation as “unsafe” or “needs rectification.”
-This notice provides 30 days for the retailer to rectify identified issues.
+At this step we send a rectification notice to the retailer via the Solar Victoria portal.
+Rectifications are needed if the auditor rates the installation as 'Unsafe' or 'Needs Rectification'.
+This notice provides 30 days for the retailer to rectify any identified issues.

 The retailer will be given information about: